almachelouche/middleman/content/email/AU/Service_reminder_winback/001_21-36m/Winback_svc_nooffer_21to36.md

 color='''white'''

 	copy = '''Hi <%${user.CustomAttribute['FullName']}%>,<br /><br />
-    Have you been seeing someone else?
     Our records show that it’s been a while since we’ve seen your Ford <%${user.CustomAttribute['Model']}%> at one of our Service Departments.
     <br /> <br />

     It’s important that your <%${user.CustomAttribute['Model']}%> is serviced regularly by our Ford trained technicians to ensure you car is running at it’s absolute best.